Moniteau, Miller & Cole County Expungement Attorney

 Expungement offers the opportunity to clear your criminal record.
 You can legally answer “no” when asked if you have a record, and you can face better opportunities and a brighter future.

-Call (573) 995-4077 to speak with our Jefferson City, MO expungement lawyer.
-Your consultation is confidential!
+Call (573) 995-4077 or contact our firm online to discuss your case with our Jefferson City expungement lawyer today.
+Your consultation is confidential.

 "I began my career as an Assistant Prosecutor in one of the busiest courts in Missouri.
 I have the knowledge, skill and fortitude to effectively defend against criminal charges.
 I have successfully tried cases ending in conviction and conducted dozens of prelims on everything from possession charges to murder."